daniel-kun/kubedev-systemtest-daemon/README.md

 # kubedev-systemtest-daemon

-A container that executes specified other containers via REST API
+A container that starts a Kubernetes CronJob and returns it's log output via a simplified REST API.